New Era Energy & Digital (NUAI)

 nullAI Analysis | Feedback

-Mr. Gray is a founding partner and the current Chief Executive Officer of New Era Energy & Digital, Inc. (formerly New Era Helium, Inc.).
-He has extensive C-Level experience in the oil and gas industry, having served as Executive Vice President of Resaca Exploitation (a Torch portfolio company), Chairman and Chief Executive Officer of Cross Border Resources, Chief Executive Officer of Dala Petroleum, and President of WS Oil and Gas.
-Since 2005, Mr. Gray has directly operated over 950 wells across New Mexico, Texas, and Oklahoma.
-He also serves as a trustee and investment committee member for the Texas State University Development Foundation.Michael Rugen, Head of Accounting
+Will Gray is a founding partner and the current Chief Executive Officer of New Era Energy & Digital, Inc., which was previously known as New Era Helium, Inc..
+He has extensive C-Level experience in the Oil & Gas sector, having served as Executive Vice President of Resaca Exploitation (a Torch portfolio company), Chairman and Chief Executive Officer of Cross Border Resources, Chief Executive Officer of Dala Petroleum, and President of WS Oil and Gas.
+Since 2005, Mr. Gray has directly operated more than 950 wells across New Mexico, Texas, and Oklahoma.

-Mr. Rugen, a CPA, brings 40 years of experience in executive, accounting, and finance roles, primarily within exploration and production (E&P) and oilfield services companies.
-He previously held the position of CFO for Riley Exploration Permian, Inc., a NYSE American-listed oil and gas company, and served as CFO and Interim CEO of its predecessor, Tengasco, Inc.Charles Nelson, Executive Director
+Michael J. Rugen, a CPA, brings 40 years of experience in executive, accounting, and finance roles, primarily within exploration and production (E&P) and oilfield services companies.
+He previously served as the Chief Financial Officer of Riley Exploration Permian, Inc., a NYSE American-listed oil and gas company, and as CFO and Interim CEO of its predecessor, Tengasco, Inc..

 AI Analysis | Feedback